-- in the thoracic cavity
+- In the thoracic cavity

-- on the surface of the diaphragm
+- On the surface of the diaphragm

-In some patients, biopsy tissue shows that the asbestos fibers reach the intrapleural space or the mesothelial lining of the intrapleural space.
+In some patients, biopsy tissue shows that the fibers reach the intrapleural space or the mesothelial lining of the intrapleural space.
 Although this state is known as “clearing of the lungs,” it is still a life-threatening condition.

-- asbestos fibers pierce the tissue of the pleural space, damaging the tissue and resulting in an inflammatory immune response
+- Asbestos fibers pierce the tissue of the pleural space, damaging the tissue and resulting in an inflammatory immune response.

 These are still theories; the true process of asbestos disease development is not yet known.
 However, it is definitely clear that inhaling asbestos fibers is linked to disease.

-Find Out More about Asbestos Fibers’ Damage
+Find Out More About Asbestos Fibers’ Damage